gabriele-costa/pests/README.md

 2. synthesizing a submodule that respects a global specification: Submodule Construction Problem (SCP);
 3. synthesizing a controller for a given component: Controller Synthesis Problem (CSP).

-Given a specification S and an agent A, the tool returns (the most permissive specification of) a new agent A’ that, put in parallel with A, satisfies S.
+Given a specification S and an agent A (both defined through a deterministic finite state automaton), the tool returns (the most permissive specification of) a new agent A’ that, put in parallel with A, satisfies S.

 ## Version